waynetee/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Match auto**
 1. `User` requests to match properties to buyers 1 to 1.
-2. `PropertyWhiz` displays a view containing a list of 1 to 1 matching between properties and buyers in the current lists.
+2. `PropertyWhiz` displays a view containing a list of 1 to 1 matching between properties and buyers in the displayed lists.
 3. `User` requests to return to the original view.

 **Extensions**